marwatk/hidswitch/README.md

 # hidswitch

 Software to turn ESP32-S3 devices into a USB switch using the HID protocol.
+This doesn't operate like a typical USB switch, which essentially unplugs and re-plugs the devices when switching.
+Instead, it runs an HID keyboard and mouse for each host device, proxying the actual input from the connected USB device[s] to the selected host.

-Note, currently only supports a single USB device (e.g. a Logitech Unifying Receiver).
+Note, it currently only supports a single USB device (e.g. a Logitech Unifying Receiver).
 Hubs are work-in-progress.

 _CAVEAT_: I'm not a C programmer, this code is probably terrible.